Differences Between U.S.-Based & Overseas Agencies

 Communication and working relationships

-While the biggest advantage of overseas agencies cited by respondents was cost, the biggest challenge was definitely communicating across time zones and cultures.
+While the biggest advantage of overseas agencies cited by respondents was cost, the biggest challenge was communication across time zones and cultures.

 Some respondents barely felt the time difference at all.
 “I was shocked to see these experts work crazy hours to meet our deadlines,” says Abby Herman, Director of Strategy at Snap Agency.